 Global and Site Administrators can manage their installation’s vocabularies from the Vocabularies tab on the left hand navigation of the Admin Dashboard.
 Supervisors can add, edit, and delete their own vocabularies.

 The main view of the Vocabularies tab in the Admin Dashboard displays the existing vocabularies for the Omeka S installation.

 Vocabularies are displayed in a table with headings for Label (name of vocabulary), Prefix (used by the database), Classes (number of classes in the vocabulary), and Properties (number of properties in the vocabulary).
 You can sort vocabularies by these columns using the up and down arrows at the right end of each column.

 You can use the icons at the right of the Label field to manage individual vocabularies.
 The edit icon (pencil) takes you to the edit page for that vocabulary, the delete icon (trash can) opens a sidebar to delete the vocabulary, and the details icon (ellipsis) opens a sidebar with information about the vocabulary.

 When editing a vocabulary, you can make changes to the label and add comments.

 Add a vocabulary

 New vocabularies must be imported from an existing metadata standard source.
-In order to import a new vocabulary, you must have a vocabulary file (RDF/XML with an .rdf extension).
+In order to import a new vocabulary, you must have a vocabulary file or a stable link to a vocabulary.